adhithin/FlaskWebServerSeries/README.md

 - Deployed for the N@M when we needed it even though it was not my job.
 - Spent several hours working on the code and improving my overall mastery with flask
 - Came up with a creative way to implement post in our website

+# Peer Evaluation

+***Peer Evaluation by Adhithi***

+**Aiden**

+- Very collaborative with the team.
+- Communicated really well with everyone on each platform.
+- Exhibited lots of critical thinking while coding the game engine.
+- Creative with the pokemon game and design + layout.

+**Dayita**
+- Really collaborated with the group.
+- Was highly communicative on the platforms used for communication.
+- Creative ideas while working on the Pokemon game + design.
+- Demonstrated lots of critical thinking while learning skills.

+**Zach**
+- Super collaborative with the whole team as team leader
+- Very communicative with organizing meet ups (zoom + discord) as well as ideas
+- Displayed lots of critical thinking while accomplishing goals
+- Creative with ideas to meet standards

+***Peer Evaluation by Aiden***

+**Adhithi**
+- Collaborated very well with the group
+- Very helpful in designing and planning the game, providing useful feedback
+- Essential in completion of the project, deployed and hosted final project on raspberry pi

+**Dayita**
+- Collaborated cohesively with the rest of the team
+- Provided many useful ideas and plans for the project and game as a whole
+- Very useful and helpful in project management and general coding

+**Zach**
+- Collaborated very well with the rest of the team
+- Essential in project leading and creation, helped create and design a large portion of the project
+- Provided and used many important pieces of feedback on the project as a whole

+***Peer Evaluation by Dayita***

+***Peer Evaluation by Zachary***